Study: Test score may predict which prostate cancer patients can safely skip combined therapy

 - This study was funded by Myriad Genetics, the laboratory that performs this particular CCP test that is one part of the CCR score.
 In all cases, CCR scores for the enrolled men had been provided prior to this study and were part of the patient's medical records.
 Future independent studies are needed to validate this data.

-- Much of the study’s focus was on men with intermediate or high-risk cancer based on NCCN criteria.
-However, the study did not look at men at high risk due to an inherited or mutation, which has been linked to aggressive cancer.
-Nor were men with low-risk cancer included.
+- Much of the study’s focus was on men with intermediate or high-risk prostate cancer based on NCCN criteria.
+However, the study did not look at men at high risk due to an inherited or mutation, which has been linked to aggressive prostate cancer.
+Nor were men with low-risk prostate cancer included.

 - The study provided little detail on the length of cancer treatments, which may affect treatment outcomes.

 - This was a study looking at past information, so researchers could not clarify information that was not included in health records.
 All men in the study had known outcomes 10 years after treatment.
 (This is in contrast to a study where treatment would be known.
-However, most studies take a long time to produce results.)
+However, most prospective studies take a long time to produce results.)

 - The approach of changing therapy based on this test has not been prospectively tested in a study but supports the rationale for performing those studies.